eomii/rules_ll/docs/guides/clang_tidy.md

 ## Compilation databases

-The `ll_compilation_database` rule constructs the `compile_commands.json` file from the `targets` attribute's compile commands and their dependencies' compile commands.
+The `ll_compilation_database` rule constructs the `compile_commands.json` file from all targets needed to build the targets in the `targets` attribute.
 Consider the following targets:

 ```python
 filegroup(